San Miguel Beermen: Background

+1975–1986: First decade

-Royal Tru-Orange (1975–1980)
+1975–1980: Royal Tru-Orange era

 With the formation of the PBA, San Miguel retained its MICAA ballclub but their PBA team will carry the name Royal Tru Orange, then a soft drink brand owned by San Miguel.
 The Orangemen placed fourth in all three conferences of the PBA's first season.
 The team was bannered by center Manny Paner, forward Estoy Estrada and point guard Yoyong Martirez.
 Both Paner and Estrada made it to the Mythical Team in the league's inaugural season.

 Royal had its first best finish of third place in the 1976 second conference as they paraded the high-scoring Carl Bird as one of their imports.
 Bird was the league's first 70-point man as he scored 73 points in RTO's 165–129 win over N-Rich on October 12, 1976, only to be broken two weeks after by 7-Up's Harry Rogers.

 The Orangemen would suffer their worst seasons in the next two years with Manny Paner moving out upon becoming the first PBA player to be offered a lucrative contract by Presto Ice Cream and he signed with the team in the 1977 PBA season.
 Estoy Estrada left to join the Toyota Tamaraws in the following year in 1978.
 Olympian Edgardo Ocampo replaced coach Ignacio Ramos at the RTO bench at the start of the season.

 In 1979, Royal Tru-Orange finally made it to the top during the Open Conference.
-The team had two imports of unlimited height playing together – 6'9 Otto Moore and 6'7 Larry Pounds.
-They faced Toyota in the second conference finals and won the best of five title series in four games, becoming the second team after U/Tex Wranglers to break the Crispa-Toyota stranglehold as far as winning championships were concerned.
+The team had two of their tallest players playing together – 6'9 Otto Moore and 6'7 Larry Pounds.
+They faced Toyota in the second conference finals and won the best of five title series in four games, becoming the second team after U/Tex Wranglers to break the Crispa-Toyota stranglehold as far as winning championships.
 Moore and Pounds were backstopped by a crew made up of Visayan cagers like Yoyong Martirez, Marlowe Jacutin and Jess Migalbin, along with Tony Torrente, Rudy Lalota and Leonardo Paguntalan.